Jira-saki/AWS-DataEngineering-Ecommerce/README.md

 # Used Tools

-- I used the tools of this project as follow:
+- Used tools of this project as follow:

     - API gateway
     - AWS Kinesis firehose Delivery stream